msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

     - Invoke and consume with .NET SDK
       - Portal -> Event grid topic -> Topic end point and access keys.
   - Implement Azure Event Hubs Solutions
+    - used for high-speed, high-volume event delivery
-    - helps implement solutions for large scale big data applications where events arrive at a time order fashion/manner using Azure event hubs
+    - helps implement solutions for large scale big data applications
+      - where events arrive at a time order fashion/manner using Azure event hubs
     - Characteristics of Azure Event Hubs
+      - Fully managed PaaS
+      - provides Real-time and batch processing
+        - using partitioned consumer model
+        - enabling multiple apps to process stream concurrently
+        - speed of processing can be controlled
+      - have a kafka endpoint to compute
       - Event hub is an event ingestion and processing service and is scalable.
       - Is a Scalable event processing service
       - Useful for Big data scenarios